Libbygi/final-proj/README.md

 just fetches the list of items, the second fetches a detailed list of nutrition information for a single food item, by ID) -- finds the mg of Calcium per serving and stores that in a variable

 I wanted to have that information display in a tooltip or something on hover of each item, but was not able to get there.

-I'll keep playing with this in the future.